svroye/sandwich-club-starter-code/README.md

 Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
-Although JSON parsing is usually done using libraries, writing the JSON parsing for  this project will help you to better understand how it is processed.
+Although JSON parsing is usually done using libraries, writing the JSON parsing for this project will help to better understand how it is processed.

 ## What Have I Learned?
 - Practice JSON parsing to a model object